Weyauwega, Wisconsin, derailment: Derailment and fire

 One hour after the derailment, Wisconsin Central Railroad informed responding firefighters that the tank cars could withstand approximately 90 minutes of fire.
 Additionally, the head end of the train was rolled back to the accident scene, and pulled away seven cars of the train that were not derailed.
 At this point, a decision was made by the fire chief to pull firefighters back from the derailment, because of the risk of a BLEVE (boiling liquid expanding vapor explosion).
 This evacuation of personnel was two blocks for one hour, then 1 mi, and finally 1.5 mi; the initial evacuation was completed so quickly that fire hoses in use were abandoned and froze where they lay.

-Baehnman also made the decision to evacuate the entire city of Weyauwega, a decision which displaced approximately 1,700 residents of the city, and 600 additional people in surrounding rural areas.
+Baehnman also decided to evacuate the entire city of Weyauwega, a decision which displaced approximately 1,700 residents of the city, and 600 additional people in surrounding rural areas.
 The scope of the resulting fire and leaking of chemicals kept residents evacuated for just over two weeks, and many of the fires that erupted as a result of the derailment burned for most of the 16-day evacuation.

 The weather may have helped ease the situation for firefighters; the ambient temperature at the time of the derailment was only 10 °F and there was still snow on the ground.
 Both factors may have helped prevent a BLEVE explosion within the first hour of the disaster, while emergency personnel were still on site.
 Ultimately, one of the cars containing LPG was involved in a BLEVE, causing a large fireball several hours after the accident.
 On March 20, officials in charge of the evacuation and disaster recovery declared the town safe for residents to return.

-WC 6525, the lead locomotive of the train involved in the accident was eventually renumbered WC 7525.
+WC 6525 was eventually renumbered WC 7525.
 It is now owned by the Illinois Railway Museum and is on display there.
 It is occasionally used for special events hosted by the museum.
+WC 3003 pulled excursion trains to Kewaunee, WI, but eventually suffered from an electrical fire, and was retired and put out of service for good.